Trichotillomania

 Behavioral Interventions

-In current practice, behavioral treatment seems to be the most powerful intervention, even for patients older than 16 years.[34]
-Effective behavioral strategies in the treatment of trichotillomania in children include the following:
+Effective behavioral strategies in the treatment of trichotillomania in children include the following.

 In a broad sense, the commonsense approach to stopping the bad habit that makes use of parental involvement is a primitive form of behavioral therapy.
 It is worth trying first.
 To achieve the level of parental involvement necessary to aid in treatment, the physician should ensure that parents fully understand the entire nature of the alopecia.
 Some parents who have not witnessed episodes of hair pulling by their child refuse to believe that the condition is self-inflicted.[38]

 Parental involvement should include enough support to ensure that their children grow well not only intellectually but also physically and socially.
-In many cases, patients’ extracurricular activities are almost solely of an intellectual nature (eg, drawing, mathematics, language lessons) and are not well balanced with social and physical activities.
+In many cases, patients’ extracurricular activities are almost solely of an intellectual nature (eg, drawing, mathematics, or language lessons) and are not well balanced with social and physical activities.

 If these initial approaches do not work, CBT should be instituted.
 Trichotillomania is a kind of unwanted automated repetition of hair manipulations, and the awareness gained through CBT can help overcome such unwanted automated activity.
 Dermatologists who treat these patients should, therefore, be familiar with at least a few of the various CBT methods.
 Therapeutic success may depend on a firm understanding of the illness and on the cooperation of the family.
 Several courses of CBT may be needed; each course usually lasts 2 months.